MahmoudsEl-Din/Embedded-Linux/README.md

 - **Directory:** `Task2_BinarySearch`
 - **Description:** Implementation of the binary search algorithm in C, with user input.

+### Task 3: Bash Script for .bashrc Modification

+- **Directory:** `Task3_bachrc`
+- **Description:** This Bash script automates the process of appending new variables to the `.bashrc` file in the user's home directory.
+It checks for the existence of `.bashrc`, and if found, appends new variables and opens a new terminal window.

 ...

 ## How to Use